Tobacco harm reduction: History

-The concept of tobacco harm reduction dates back to at least 1976 when Professor Michael Russell wrote: "People smoke for nicotine but they die from the tar" and suggested that the ratio of tar to nicotine could be the key to safer smoking.
+The concept of tobacco harm reduction dates back to at least 1976, when British professor Michael Russell wrote: "People smoke for nicotine but they die from the tar" and suggested that the ratio of tar to nicotine could be the key to safer smoking.
 Since then, the harm from smoking has been well-established as being caused almost exclusively by toxins released through the combustion of tobacco.
 In contrast, non-combustible tobacco products as well as pure nicotine products are considerably less harmful, although they still have the potential for addiction.

 Debates on tobacco harm reduction tend to be geographically defined arguments, because of the varying legal, moral, and historical status of tobacco, and the different types of tobacco products and use in different cultures around the world.
 For instance, cigarette smoking is the dominant form in the United States, while use of cigars, pipes, and smokeless tobacco is limited to a much smaller population.
 Anti-smoking advocacy efforts and widespread popularization of the negative health effects of smoking over the last few decades have led to restrictions in the sale and use of tobacco products.
 Despite this, tobacco in all its forms has remained a legal product in most societies.
-A notable exception is the European Union, where the most dangerous products (cigarettes) are available but smokeless tobacco products, which are far less hazardous, are banned.
+A notable exception is the European Union, where the most dangerous products (cigars and cigarettes) are disproportionately available but smokeless tobacco products, which are far less hazardous, are banned.
 The exception is Sweden, where there is a long tradition of smokeless tobacco (snus) use among men.

-In October 2008 the American Association of Public Health Physicians (AAPHP) became the first medical organization in the U.S. to officially endorse tobacco harm reduction as a viable strategy to reduce the death toll related to cigarette smoking.
+In October 2008, the American Association of Public Health Physicians (AAPHP) became the first medical organization in the United States to officially endorse tobacco harm reduction (THR) as a viable strategy to reduce the death toll related to cigarette smoking.
+In the United States, the tobacco industry and cigar brands have aggressively targeted African Americans and Non-Hispanic Whites with customized advertising techniques and tobacco-related lifestyle magazines since the 1990s.

+The tobacco industry has funded groups using harm reduction messaging.

 "Safer cigarettes"

 Cigarette manufacturers have attempted to design safer cigarettes for almost 50 years, but results have been marginal at best.
 Filters were introduced in the early 1950s, and manufacturers were selling low-yield cigarettes by the late 1960s.
 Initially it was thought that these innovations were harm reducing.
 For example, in 1976 investigators at the American Cancer Society published research concluding that light cigarettes were safer.
 The study authors wrote that "total death rates, death rates from coronary heart disease, and death rates from lung cancer were somewhat lower for those who smoked 'low' tar-nicotine cigarettes than for those who smoked 'high' tar-nicotine cigarettes."
 However, scientific evidence suggests that switching from regular to light or low-tar cigarettes does not reduce the health risks of smoking or lower the smoker's exposure to the nicotine, tar, and carcinogens present in cigarette smoke.
-Indeed, the WHO recommends that misleading terms, including ‘light’ and ‘mild’, should be removed from tobacco product advertising, packaging, and labeling.
+Indeed, the WHO recommends that misleading terms, including 'light' and 'mild', should be removed from tobacco product advertising, packaging, and labeling.